Products

 To pick the best way to design and distribute your survey, you should figure out who you’ll be asking to fill it out.
 Decide who your target demographic is before you make decisions about your survey.
 Have more than one demographic?
 You might want more than one survey.

-For example, an athletic clothing company, might ask females different questions than males about the fit of their clothing.
+For example, an athletic clothing company might ask females different questions than males about the fit of their clothing.
 That might mean asking different questions and applying skip logic in your surveys, or you could send entirely different surveys.

 Once you’ve figured out who you’re asking, the next step in how to conduct a survey is making sure you have enough people to ask.
-Figuring out the number of people you need to have respond to your survey (known as “sample size” in the survey world) will make sure that any analyses that you run on the data you collect are a strong basis for good decisions.
+Figuring out the number of people you need to respond to your survey (known as “sample size” in the survey world) will make sure that any analyses that you run on the data you collect are a strong basis for good decisions.
 This “sample” of people needs to be big enough to be an accurate estimate of your target demographic.
 Try our margin of error calculator

 For example, if you’re asking American men how often they wear ties, enough American men need to respond so that their answers represent what American men think.
 So how many is enough?
 Well there are roughly 150 million men in the United States, so to estimate a population of that size you’ll need 385 American men.
 Not sure how big your population is?
 In general, we recommend a default sample size of 400 people.
 (If you want to know more about the mathematical magic behind these numbers, check out these tips on finding your sample size.)